 It is one-fourth of the Quran: According to Abdullah Ibn Abbas and Anas Ibn Malik, if anyone recites the Surah of disbelievers, it would be like reading a quarter of the Quran.
 Many believe that this is said in regards to the rewards.
 So, only by reading this passage, the devotees can get one-fourth of the rewards promised to people who read the whole Quran.

 It offers great rewards: Reciting Surah Al-Kafirun is a good deed that supposedly brings enormous rewards.
 Besides keeping one safe from Shirk, it also drives away evil.
-Repeating the prayers earns forgiveness for the reciter and his/her parents and children.
-Also, if someone dies right after reciting the Surah, he/she dies a martyr.
+It is said that Shaytan would never touch the reciter of Surah Kafirun and Allah will dispel all of the negativity and fear away from the reciter.

 It ensures safety during a journey: For people who are travelling, Islam suggests five Surahs to be read during a journey.
 These include Surah Al-Fatihah, An-Nasr, Al-Falaq, An-Naas and Surah Al-Kafirun.
 Muslims maintain that reading these prayers is beneficial for travellers as it ensures their safety and protection.

 Safety from the Hellfire: Among the many virtues of the Surah Kafirun, safety from hellfire is an essential one.
 The reciter of surah gets forgiveness for their sins and freedom from hellfire.
 Muslims can perform the Surah Kafirun and Surah Ikhlas for themselves, their kids and parents and seek mercy of Allah the almighty.